Skip to main contentSkip to navigation

 For a full walkthrough of what happens when a rebuild fails mid-process and how to respond safely, see our guide on what to do when a RAID 5 rebuild fails.

 If your array is degraded: Power down.
 Do not rebuild, repair, or reinitialize.
+Read our guide on recovering from a degraded RAID before doing anything else.
 Label each drive with its slot number and contact us for a free evaluation.

 Our RAID 5 Recovery Process